 He received a B.A. in English from the College of William and Mary and a master’s in arts administration from the Shenandoah Conservatory.

 He also writes and records music as Arms of Kismet.
-Called “an instinctual envelope-pusher” by The Daily Vault, he mixes reality and escape with impassioned pleas and catchy koans.
-He makes outré music as Waterslide and released albums previously as Wampeters.
+Called “an instinctual envelope-pusher” by The Daily Vault, he mixes themes of reality and escape with catchy koans.
+He produces outré music as Waterslide and released seven albums formatively as Wampeters.